ABAC via tokens

 Request format🔗

-The format for the objects in each section follows the equivalent formats in the Visual Embed SDK for runtime filters, runtime parameters, or runtime sorts.
+The format for the objects in each section follows the equivalent formats in the Visual Embed SDK for runtime filters and runtime Parameters.

 {